matthmr/sd/README.md

 Additionally for contributors, the `Makefile` also supports ctags with the `make tags` target.

-It can be compiled with {G}CC or its windows equivalents.
+It can be compiled with any modern C compiler.
 After compilation, the results will be stored at `/bin` (with the repository as root).

 # Documentation